magicdrive/go-chatwork/README.md

 Chatwork API Client for Golang.
 (API endpoint full supported.)

 ## Introduction
-The Chatwork API Client for Go makes it easy to develop bots using Chatwork API.
+The Chatwork API Client for Golang makes it easy to develop bots using Chatwork API.

 ## Documentation